 The terciopelo or fer-de-lance breeding season takes place usually during the rainy season when food is also available.
 Since the terciopelo is found in a very large geographic range, the species reproduction habits and timing varies greatly.
-Sometimes females will store sperm enabling them to to delay fertilization.
+Sometimes females will store sperm enabling them to delay fertilization.

 For example in the Pacific region, they mate from September to November, and females give birth between April and June.
 While the Atlantic populations found in Costa Rica have the mating season in March and births between September and November.

 The female's size determines the number of offspring produced.
 Females give birth to anywhere from 5 to 86 young after a gestation period of 6 to 8 months.

 Conservation / Threats

 The species is in decline in Ecuador due to deforestation, urbanization, agriculture and contamination.
 But they are a very adaptable species and are still found in open and suburban zones, although they aren't yet evaluated, it's regarded as a "Least Concern" species on the IUCN Red List.

-In other parts of it's range like Costa Rica the human impact has been mostly positive, because the fer-de-lance is capable to thrive in agricultural environments like banana, cacao and coffee fields.
+In other parts of its range like Costa Rica, the human impact has been mostly positive because the fer-de-lance is capable to thriving in agricultural environments like banana, cacao and coffee fields.
 Only when the changes to their environment are more drastic including diminishing prey there's a negative impact on population numbers.